zeleznypa/jao-nettetranslator/README.md

 	$dictionary->saveDictionary('./dictionary.mo');

 ### 6) Discussion ###
-When you need to discuss, write in [Nette forum](http://forum.nette.org/cs/10020-jao-nettetranslator-translatorpanel-jinak-a-mozna-nekdy-i-lepe) in czech or english language.
+When you need to discuss, write in [Nette forum](http://forum.nette.org/cs/10020-jao-nettetranslator-translatorpanel-jinak-a-mozna-nekdy-i-lepe) in czech language or on [Google+](https://plus.google.com/117076681840647718622) in english language.